rust-lang/reference/src/expressions/literal-expr.md

 > &nbsp;&nbsp; | [FLOAT_LITERAL]\
 > &nbsp;&nbsp; | [BOOLEAN_LITERAL]

-A _literal expression_ consists of one of the [literal](../tokens.md#literals) forms described earlier.
-It directly describes a number, character, string, or boolean value.
+A _literal expression_ is an expression consisting of a single token, rather than a sequence of tokens, that immediately and directly denotes the value it evaluates to, rather than referring to it by name or some other evaluation rule.

+A literal is a form of [constant expression], so is evaluated (primarily) at compile time.

+Each of the lexical [literal][literal tokens] forms described earlier can make up a literal expression.

 ```rust
 "hello";   // string type